AndrewEllis93/Print-Tuning-Guide/articles/first_layer_squish.md

 ---

+:dizzy: This page is generally compatible with **all printers.** Some commands are Klipper-specific, however.

-- :warning: This section assumes that you have already done a rough [:page_facing_up: Z offset calibration](https://docs.vorondesign.com/build/startup/#initial--simple-process).
+:warning: This section assumes that you have already done a rough [:page_facing_up: Z offset calibration](https://docs.vorondesign.com/build/startup/#initial--simple-process).

-- :warning: This section also assumes that you have a *consistent* first layer squish, both across the entire build surface and between prints.
+:warning: This section also assumes that you have a *consistent* first layer squish, both across the entire build surface and between prints.
-    - :warning: See the [:page_facing_up: First Layer / Squish Consistency Issues](http://localhost:4000/Print-Tuning-Guide/articles/troubleshooting/first_layer_squish_consistency.html) article, **even if you are not having any issues.** There is some important information in there that everyone should know, particularly about **thermal drift**.
+    - :warning: See the [:page_facing_up: First Layer / Squish Consistency Issues](./troubleshooting/first_layer_squish_consistency.html) article, **even if you are not having any issues.** There is some important information in there that everyone should know, particularly about **thermal drift**.

 ---